 What are exemplary damages, and when are they available for a wrongful death?

 The damages discussed in the previous question are called “actual damages” because they refer to losses actually suffered by the aggrieved party.
 Exemplary damages, on the other hand, refer to a monetary penalty imposed on the negligent party in order to punish them for particularly bad behavior and to serve as an example to others about the types of behavior our society will not tolerate.
 Exemplary damages can be particularly high against a hospital, corporation or other wealthy entity responsible for an injury or death.
 Exemplary damages are available in Texas wrongful death cases when the death was caused by a willful act or omission, or by gross negligence.
-Exemplary damages are typically harder to prove, but at Charles J. Argento & Associates, we make every effort to achieve maximum compensation for our clients, including making the extra effort to obtain exemplary damages in appropriate cases.
+Exemplary damages are typically harder to prove, but at Charles J. Argento, our Houston Wrongful Death Lawyer make every effort to achieve maximum compensation for our clients, including making the extra effort to obtain exemplary damages in appropriate cases.